LengerichLab/lengerichlab.github.io/_projects/2_foundation_models.md

 {% include figure.liquid loading="eager" path="assets/img/bridge.jpeg" title="bridge" class="img-fluid rounded z-depth-1" %}

-One of the most potent forms of context for statistical estimation and inference is prior knowledge.
-While this has historically required expert humans to apply this prior knowledge on each new problem, we now have foundation models that capture an entire domain in a large black-box model.
-Importantly, context-adaptive learning systems allow us to extract this prior knowledge by connecting foundation models to structured statistical models.
+Prior knowledge is a powerful form of context in statistical inference.
+Traditionally, applying such knowledge required expert intervention on each new problem.
+Today, foundation models encode broad domain knowledge in a reusable, black-box format.
+Our work focuses on extracting and operationalizing this implicit knowledge by connecting foundation models to structured, parametric statistical models.

-{% nocite lengerich2018retrofitting %}
-{% nocite bordt2024data %}
+We are building a bi-directional bridge between the two paradigms:

+- *Inference from Foundation Models*: Using foundation models to inform and regularize statistical estimators {% cite mahbub2024from %}.
+- *Understanding with Foundation Models*: Using foundation models to interpret, summarize, or explain structured models automatically {% cite bordt2024data %}.
+-
 <br/><br/>